Migration and Integration Policy in Sweden

 Not only provide these integration programs, but also they regularly evaluate the programs by several institutions such as Delmi, the Institute for Evaluation of Labor Market and Education Policy, and the National Integration Evaluation Mechanism.

 While much effort is being made to promote the integration of migrants, legal status is becoming rather stringent for immigrants.
 For example, the Aliens Act 2005 was reformed in 2016, and it halted the automatic issue of permanent residence permits for refugees.
 Instead of permanent residence, refugee immigrants received three years residence permit but currently, they can receive the residence permit for up to 13 months.
 In 2021, it became mandatory for asylum seekers to attend the two and a half day introduction course on Swedish society upon their arrival.
-We can see that the government still promotes and values the integration of immigrants while attempting to reduce the number of immigrants.

 Since October 18, 2022 when the new government was formed, the restriction for migration has become tougher (4).
 They seek to adjust the Swedish migration to the minimum level under EU law, for example, by being more strict for family reunification, citizenship, and withdrawal of residence permits.
 Their aims are to retain only migrants who are integrated into Swedish society, but this has been controversial.

+Meanwhile, the government still strives to integrate immigrants as much as possible from numerous aspects.
+For example, in October 2024, they decided to increase the budget for Swedish language education for immigrants (5).
 Personally, Sweden is attractive to migrants because of good economic conditions, high quality of life, and a supportive attitude to diversity and inclusion.
 As a migrant, I can find many opportunities that help us integrate into society.
-Municipalities provide numerous programs such as language café and cultural events for us to connect to people and learn language and culture.
+Municipalities provide numerous programs such as language café and cultural events for us to connect to people and learn language as well as culture.
 On the other hand, I’m not certain if these opportunities are equally available in both urban and rural areas, men and women, refugees and labor migrants.
 I may find these opportunities just because I came for work and live in a populated and diverse area.
 I will take a look at initiatives by several municipalities for immigrants in the next posts.

 References